-Abstract.
-We describe annotation of multiword expressions in the Prague Dependency Treebank, using several automatic pre-annotation steps.
-We use subtrees of the tectogrammatical tree structures of the Prague dependency treebank to store representations of the multiword expressions in the dictionary and pre-annotate following occurrences automatically.
+Abstract We describe annotation of multiword expressions (MWEs) in the Prague dependency treebank, using several automatic pre-annotation steps.
+We use subtrees of the tectogrammatical tree structures of the Prague dependency treebank to store representations of the MWEs in the dictionary and pre-annotate following occurrences automatically.
 We also show a way to measure reliability of this type of annotation.